PoisotLab/ms_networkary_classifiers/README.md

 @Japkowicz2013AssMet unambiguously concluded, "relatively robust procedures used for unskewed data can break down miserably when the data is skewed".
-Following @Japkowicz2013AssMet, we focus on two ranking metrics (the areas under the Receiving Operator Characteristic and Precision Recall curves), and three threshold metrics ($\kappa$, informedness, and MCC; we will briefly discuss $F_1$ but show early on that it has undesirable properties).
+Following @Japkowicz2013AssMet, we focus on two ranking metrics (the areas under the Receiver Operating Characteristic and Precision Recall curves), and three threshold metrics ($\kappa$, informedness, and MCC; we will briefly discuss $F_1$ but show early on that it has undesirable properties).